ruinan/SlowLifeGUI/README.md

 For the manual test, the runContinuous() does not contain any return values.
 So it is very hard to conduct unit test.
 Therefore, I choose the manual test to test it.
 To the original method, it calls a while loop to keep program running.
 That will response the operation when we click the button.
 So what I do it to add the breakpoint and call debug mode to find out the value for each step.
 When program running, I preload a certain pattern for test.
 Then observe each step when I clicked run button.
 The result told me the 'origR' and '_r' did nothing about the function except increase the executing time.
 And for each loop, it forced thread to sleep 20ms.
 Therefore, in the modified version, I removed for loop and relative parameters, and removed thread sleeping code.
 After doing this, I debug the code, and execute it step to step.
 I found what I changed would not make any influence about other methods or parameters.
 So I run program to see whether it will effect the program running and consequence for the preloaded pattern.
 After running it, I found the result of it is identical with what the original method did.
 I believe what I modified would not impact the whole program.

-All the methods except the runContinuous() has been add some codes to improve the robustness
+All the methods except the runContinuous() has been add some codes to improve the robustness.
+>The stop running condition is when pattern becomes stable or transformate between several pattern.

 #Screen Shot
 ##The original performance